piotrsiupa/git-istash/tests/creating/README.md

 ### Prefix
-The first character of the prefix can be:
+The first character of the prefix (sub-category) can be:
 - `0` - Sanity tests that don't use git commands from this repository.
 - `1` - Creating stashes with different flags.
 - `2` - Option `--patch`.